Anna, Schmidt und Oskar

 Anna, Schmidt und Oskar is a German television program from the mid-1990s that serves a similar niche as Sesame Street does in the United States.
+It is aimed at foreign children who live in Germany and are learning German as a second language.

 Plot

 The show concerns the exploits of Anna, a young music student, who is forced to take care of Mr. Schmidt, a senile old man with magical powers, when her mother, Mr. Schmidt's former caretaker, falls ill.

 Oskar is a stray dog who Mr. Schmidt adopts.
 At first, the pair fail to connect, but eventually Oskar is able to know exactly what his master is talking about, as viewed by speech bubbles which appear above the dog's head.

 As the show progresses, Anna becomes more absorbed in Mr. Schmidt's crazy world.
 The running joke is that Anna must keep returning to Mr. Schmidt's house to retrieve a plate, which she never actually does.

 Goals

-The show has two primary aims;
+The show has two primary aims: